codex-storage/codex-research/design/marketplace.md

 Slot reservations are a means to avoid these inefficiencies.
 Before downloading the content associated with a slot, a host can deposit collateral to reserve the slot.
 When it succeeds in reserving the slot, then no other hosts can fill the slot.
-After the host downloads the content and calculates a proof it moves the slot from its reserved state into the filled state.
+After the host downloads the content and calculates a proof, it moves the slot from its reserved state into the filled state.
 Then it begins to periodically provide storage proofs and accrue payments for the slot.